Loretta Lanphier, NP, CN, HHP, CH

 Things to consider BEFORE having gallbladder surgery

-- You will lose one important organ that GOD included in your body for a reason.
-Your gallbladder plays an important role in the digestion of food.
+- You will lose one crucial organ that GOD included in your body for a reason.
+Your gallbladder plays an essential role in the digestion of food.
 Your gallbladder holds bile produced in your liver until it is needed for digesting fatty foods in the duodenum of the small intestine.

 - There is a definite probability that you will still suffer attacks, even after your gallbladder is removed.